dr-jgsmith/Disaster-Impact-Analysis-System/TICKET-10-REST-API-DESIGN.md

 ## Objective

-Design and document RESTful API endpoints that leverage the multi-phenomenon architecture.
-The API should be phenomenon-agnostic, supporting floods, contagion, supply-chain disruptions, and future phenomena types.
+Design and document RESTful API endpoints that leverage the multi-event architecture.
+The API should be event-agnostic, supporting floods, contagion, supply-chain disruptions, and future events types.

 ---

 ## Background

-With the multi-phenomenon refactoring complete, we now have:
+With the multi-event refactoring complete, we now have:
-- ✅ `SpatialPhenomenon` abstract base class
+- ✅ `SpatialEvent` abstract base class
-- ✅ `FloodPhenomenon` implementation
+- ✅ `FloodEvent` implementation
-- ✅ Generic `phenomenon_to_geojson()` conversion
+- ✅ Generic `event_to_geojson()` conversion
 - ✅ Extensible architecture

 The API should provide endpoints for:
-1. Creating/loading phenomena
+1. Creating/loading events
 2. Computing zones/scenarios
 3. Computing impacts
 4. Retrieving results (GeoJSON, summary stats, etc.)